 The costs of advertising are generally expensed in the year in which the advertising first takes place.
-For the years ended December 31, 2022 and 2021, advertising costs were \$8,800 and \$4,450 for the years ended December 31, 2022 and 2021, respectively.
+Advertising costs were \$5,948 and \$8,800 for the years ended December 31, 2023 and 2022, respectively.

 Revenue recognition

 Revenues are reported as increases in net assets without donor restrictions unless use of the related asset is limited by donor-imposed restrictions.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulation or by law.
 Program services revenue is recognized at the point in time that events take place or services are rendered.